 The paid-in capital of our Incorporation has been TRY 1.38 billion as of 2023.
-The paid-in capital is divided into 138.000.000.000 shares with a nominal value of 1 (One) Kurus each.
+The paid-in capital is divided into 138,000,000,000 shares with a nominal value of 1 (One) Kurus each.
 67,788,484,857 Group A registered shares are transferred to the Türkiye Wealth Fund, 1 Group C registered share belongs to the Privatization Administration of the Turkish Ministry of Treasury and Finance.
-The remaining 70,211,515,142 Group A shares were offered to the public and are traded on the Borsa Istanbul.
+The remaining 70,211,515,142 Group A shares were the Borsa Istanbul.
 The Incorporation does not have a cross-shareholding structure with different companies.
 The shares held by foreign shareholders cannot exceed 40% of the total issued capital of the Incorporation.
 You can find information on Turkish Airlines' shareholding structure and the use of shareholder voting rights in the Investor Relations section of the corporate website.